tskit-dev/tsdate/docs/historical_samples.md

-Sometimes we wich to infer and date a genetic genealogy from data which includes *historical samples*, whose time is older that the current generation (i.e. sample with node times > 0).
+Sometimes we wich to infer and date a genetic genealogy from data which includes *historical samples*, whose time is older that the current generation (i.e. sample nodes with times > 0).

 The output of {ref}`tsinfer:sec_introduction` is valid regardless of the inclusion of historical samples, but *dating* such a tree sequence